Advertising is straightforward. You pay money, the media company publishes or broadcasts your message. You control your message and its presentation.

 Editors are not your sales team

-Editors don’t care whether their stories help you or your business if they are doing their job properly.
+Editors don’t care whether stories help you or your business if they are doing their job properly.

 There are publications where this doesn’t apply.

 A common misunderstanding about publicity is a press release is best way to get it.
 This is a pre-written version of the story you’d like to see in print.
-Press releases are usually written in a highly stylised format, containing the basic facts together with background.
+Press releases are usually written in a stylised format, containing basic facts together with background.

 Press releases can work.
 Usually they don’t.

 Many go straight into the bin.
 And rightly so.
 That’s the place for rubbish.
 Press releases mainly exist because clients like them – they create an aura of useful media activity.

 Press releases just part of the publicity mix